United Kingdom Risk Report

 With many missing still, an emergency hotline has been set up for anyone concerned for the wellbeing of persons: 0161 856 9400 .

 On 22nd March 2017, an attack upon multiple persons was carried out on the Westminster Bridge, also a police officer was stabbed at Old Palace Yard.
 A vehicle mounted the pavement on its persuit towards the Westminster Palace Grounds, upon crashing into the palace fence, the assailant proceeded to leave the vehicle entering the grounds attacking police officers.

 The police had subdued the attacker by shooting the individual.
 Searches and cordons were carried out by specialise police units, namely Counter Terrorist Specialist Officers (CTFO's), with the Met counter terrorism command persuing investigations.

-Please see our London page for up to date information: Westminster Attack - London
+Please see our London page for up to date information: London Travel Risk Report

 The threat of another terrorist attack in UK remains high.
 The “war on terror” is a high priority for British Intelligence and Police.
 Visitors to the United Kingdom and to London in particular are asked to remain vigilant and report any suspicious activity to the Police or Counter Terror hotline: 0800 789 321